conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 The gateway transport layer is the wiring between your Kafka client application and your Kafka broker.
 It has access to all the Kafka data flowing through it.

 Interceptors are loaded into the gateway.
-The interceptors are triggered when Kafka data flows through the gateway, and provide function such as adding chaos to the flows to aid with testing, or adding safeguards around what Kafka configurations are allowed, to keep your Kafka cluster protected.
+The interceptors are triggered when Kafka data flows through the gateway, and provide functionality such as adding chaos to aid with testing, or adding safeguards around what Kafka configurations are allowed and keep your Kafka cluster protected.

-It is also possible to [write your own interceptor](../writeown/write-an-interceptor.md).
+It is also possible to [write your own interceptor](../interceptors/write-an-interceptor.md).

 This diagram show the high level architecture of the open source Conduktor Gateway